chen-harrison/C-Programming/README.md

 # Tribot Programming

-<sup>(NOTE: Course and instructor name omitted at his request, likely to prevent future students from finding and referencing this repository for solutions)</sup>
+<sup style="line-height: 0.25em;"><u>NOTE</u>: Course and instructor name omitted at his request, likely to prevent future students from finding and referencing this repository for solutions</sup>

 These programs all revolve around the use of a wedge-shaped simulated robot, and either build on each other or use a similar infrastructure to perform various tasks.
 To view the bitmap applications (for those applicable), open the ``animation.html`` file located in the same folder that holds the program in question.
 Firefox worked well for me.